waffle-iron/docs-rackspace/style-guide/terminology-guidelines.md

 higher, lower	| Restricted | Do not use these terms when referring to product releases and version numbers.
 Use *earlier* or *later* instead. <br /> <br /> *Use:* <br /> Ubuntu 12.04 or earlier <br /> Windows 3.1 or later <br /><br /> *Do not use:* <br /> Ubuntu 12.04 or lower <br /> Windows 3.1 or higher home page	| | Use *home page* to refer to the first (main) page that you see when you enter a website.
 See also [web, web page, website, WWW, www, home page](#web). host list, host name | | Use each of these terms as two words.
-How-To | | When referring to the portion of the Support website that contains articles about Rackspace Cloud Services, show the name as How-To. hyperlink	| | See [link](#link). icon | | Do not use *icon* and *button* interchangeably.
+How-To | | When referring to the portion of the Support website that contains articles about Rackspace Cloud services, show the name as How-To. hyperlink	| | See [link](#link). icon | | Do not use *icon* and *button* interchangeably.
 If you are referring to a graphic on a screen, window, or other area, use *icon*.
 If you are referring to a command button or toolbar button (labeled or unlabeled), use *button.* <br /><br /> *Use:* <br /> To add video to an in-progress IM conversation or conference call, click the **Camera** icon.
 ID, IDs | | Use uppercase letters.
 Do not use *id* or *Id* unless the context requires it. <br /> <br /> Do not use *ID* as a verb; use *identify* instead. <br /><br /> *Use:* <br /> The ``<affected-end-user-id>`` element specifies the user ID of the end user who is affected by the incident.